claudioAglieriR/MsktHMM/README.md

 ## 8) Current Model Limitations

-The current implementation of `MsktHMM` has a few important constraints:
+The current implementation of `MsktHMM` has a few important constraints, because of the chosen initialization procedure:

 - **Fixed number of states (3 only)**
-  The model currently manages HMMs with exactly three hidden states.
-Other numbers of states are not supported yet.
+  The initializer is currently implemented only for three states.
+Other number of states are not supported by the current initializer, because it wouldn't lead to stable results.

 - **Monotone ordering of state means (no mixed ordering)**
   With the current initialization strategy, the fitted mean vectors are constrained to be *component-wise ordered* across states.